Zstone19/pypetal/docs/installation.rst

 ::
     sh build_plike.sh

 .. note:: PLIKE is not required to run pyPetal, it is an optional part of the pyZDCF module to get an estimate of the time lag.
-If installing through ``build_plike.sh``, PETL assumes that ``gfortran`` is the Fortran compiler used.
+If installing through ``build_plike.sh``, pyPetal assumes that ``gfortran`` is the Fortran compiler used.